-AHOT 5105 Clinical Reasoning for Fieldwork (1:1:0,F) This course focuses on preparing students for their final fieldwork placements.
+HPOT 5105 Clinical Reasoning for Fieldwork (1:1:0,F) This course focuses on preparing students for their final fieldwork placements.
 Professional behavior, ethics, supervision, clinical reasoning, and tools/strategies for a successful fieldwork experience will be utilized in this course.
 Student levels of learning in this course focus on application and analysis.
-No text is required for this course.
+No text required.